Modules | C++

 Spatial

-The Spatial module extends primitive-range queries with spatial structures and transforms via tf::tree and tf::form.
+The Spatial module extends primitive-range queries with spatial structures via tf::tree and tf::mod_tree.

 Include the module with: